 In spring 2017, I taught two lab sections, held office hours, and proctored the final exam.

 timeSeptember 2014 to January 2015time

-description I developed a web app for the Medical division to replace the current color selector.
+description I developed a new HTML5 interactive design tool web app for the Medical division.
 Link: Medical Design Tool

 titleSoftware Engineering Co-optitle